15 Best Places to Live in Nevada

 Sparks

 One major plus point for Sparks is the median home value.
-At $184,100, Sparks is one of the most affordable places to buy property in Nevada.
+Sparks is one of the most affordable places to buy property in Nevada.
 Median rent is also right on the national average so for those looking to become a tenant in Nevada, Sparks would be worth some thought.

 Local people comment on how safe the area is and that there are ample facilities and opportunities to socialise.
 Being just a short drive from Downtown Reno there is an overflow of entertainment outlets here in Sparks; casinos, cinemas, and restaurants galore.